 On a more serious note…

 There were many days when Del needed me to be his greatest encourager; he struggled with thinking that he was not good enough to get a job to take care of his family.
 I needed to remind him how important he was to our family, how proud we were of him, and how much we loved him.
-He needed to be reminded that, just as we had prayed and acknowledged God’s sovereignty in those first few hours, it was God who was in control and He was worthy of our trust.
-God would open that door of employment for him when He knew best – which is also why it was so important to….
+He needed to be reminded that, just as we had prayed and acknowledged God’s sovereignty in those first few hours, it was God who was in control and he was worthy of our trust.
+God would open that door of employment in his time... which is also why it was so important to….

 What greater gift can I give to my husband than to pray for him — to commit him to the protection and care of the One who knows him more intimately than me, and who loves him even more than I ever could?
 Many times I would not know what to say to Del when he was feeling down or frustrated.
 I knew that his feelings were real, but I didn't want to see him sink into depression.
 Psalm 145:14 says, “The Lord helps the fallen and lifts up those bent beneath their loads.”
 I often had to ask God to meet Del’s needs, because I knew I couldn’t.